changmw/chang-cantontese-input/ingres4gl/readme.txt

 let alone its later upgrade to 6.0 then 9.0.

-HP X workstations featured the use of TCP/IP, which led to the blossom of WWW and internet, and eventual loss of business for Novell Netware.
+HP X workstations featured the use of TCP/IP, which led to the blossom of World Wide Web and business internet, and eventual loss of business for Novell Netware.

 An interesting thing about X protocol was remote control and screen casting, very much like Remote Desktop in Windows now.
 It's graphical, unlike DOS.

 Something unrelated to computers:

-I still remmeber the double-decker bus used to carry CLP employees from Hung Hom Railway Station to it's Tuen Mun Power Plant via Tuen Mun Highway.
+I still remmeber the double-decker bus used to carry CLP employees and contracters from Hung Hom Railway Station to it's Tuen Mun ower Plant via Tuen Mun Highway.
 Back then, the railway system of MTR hadn't been  extended to Tuen Mun and Yuen Long yet.
 So cars and buses were the only way for Tuen Mun residents to reach Kowloon and Hong Kong Island.
 It's an about one hour trip, if and only if there was no traffic jam.